tkenning/dev.na.bambora.com/source/includes/na/analyze_payments/_overview.md

 Payment Profiles can be created with a plain credit card number, however we recommend that you first tokenize the card data in the client-side application and then use that token to create the profile.

-Creating and modifying Secure Payment Profiles requires you use your Profiles API Key.
-If you get an authentication error you might be using your Payments API Key, so double check!
+Creating and modifying Secure Payment Profiles requires you use your Profiles API passcode.
+If you get an authentication error you might be using your Payments API passcode, so double check!